Fenglei Zhen Jiuzhou

 Fenglei Zhen Jiuzhou, literally Wind and Thunder Shock the Nine Provinces, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper New Evening Post from 22 September 1965 to 28 September 1967.
 The novel is the ninth instalment in the Tianshan series, preceded by Binghe Xijian Lu and followed by Xiagu Danxin.

-Set in 18th-century China during the Qing dynasty, the story continues the saga of Jiang Haitian and his apprentices as they become entangled in rivalries, political conspiracies, and personal betrayals within the jianghu / wulin.
-Combining historical drama with themes of loyalty, moral ambiguity and redemption, the novel reflects Liang Yusheng's mid-career shift towards ensemble narratives and complex characterisation.
+Set in 18th-century China during the Qing dynasty, the story continues the saga of Jiang Haitian and his apprentices as they become entangled in rivalries, political conspiracies, and personal betrayals within the wulin.

 Fenglei Zhen Jiuzhou has received mixed critical and reader responses.
 It is noted for its ambitious scope and focus on morally conflicted characters, though some commentators consider its pacing and structure less consistent than Liang Yusheng's most acclaimed works.

 Publication history

 Fenglei Zhen Jiuzhou was first published as a serial in the Hong Kong newspaper New Evening Post from 22 September 1965 to 28 September 1967.
 Subsequent reprints include a 1981 edition by Qingdao People's Publishing House, a 1988 edition by Kunlun Publishing House, a 1993 three-volume edition by Cosmos Books, and a 1996 three-volume edition by Guangdong Travel and Tourism Press.